fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 This trap occurs when we assume that the best solution to a problem may involve technology, and fail to recognize other possible solutions outside of this realm.
 This trap also occurs as definitions of fairness are contested and changed and models become obsolete.
+See the "Construct Validity" section in Fairlearn's user guide.

 Example: consider the problem of internet connectivity in rural communities.
 An example of the solutionism trap is assuming that by using data science to